ui5-community/ui5-ecosystem-showcase/README.md

 [![OpenUI5 Community Slack (#tooling channel)](https://img.shields.io/badge/slack-join-44cc11.svg)](https://ui5-slack-invite.cfapps.eu10.hana.ondemand.com/)

-The repository is showcasing the ecosystem possibilites of the UI5 Tooling.
+The repository is showcasing the ecosystem possibilites of the UI5 CLI.

 > :wave: This is a **community project** and there is no official support!
 Feel free to use it, open issues, contribute, and help answering questions.

 ## Prerequisites

-- Latest releases of the provided tooling extensions require at least [`@ui5/cli@3.0.0`](https://sap.github.io/ui5-tooling/v3/pages/CLI/) (to support [`specVersion: "3.0"`](https://sap.github.io/ui5-tooling/pages/Configuration/#specification-version-30))
+- Latest releases of the provided tooling extensions require at least [`@ui5/cli@3.0.0`](https://ui5.github.io/cli/v3/pages/CLI/) (to support [`specVersion: "3.0"`](https://ui5.github.io/cli/pages/Configuration/#specification-version-30))

-> :warning: **UI5 Tooling Compatibility**
+> :warning: **UI5 CLI Compatibility**
-> All tooling extensions using the major version `3` require UI5 Tooling V3.
-Any previous releases below major version `3` (if available) also support older versions of the UI5 Tooling.
-But the usage of the latest UI5 Tooling is strongly recommended!
+> All tooling extensions using the major version `3` require UI5 CLI V3.
+Any previous releases below major version `3` (if available) also support older versions of the UI5 CLI.
+But the usage of the latest UI5 CLI is strongly recommended!

 ## Overview

-This repository showcases the endless possibilities of the UI5 Tooling.
-The UI5 Tooling extensibility (tasks and middleware) can be used to combine various OSS tools for UI5 application development.
+This repository showcases the endless possibilities of the UI5 CLI.
+The UI5 CLI extensibility (tasks and middleware) can be used to combine various OSS tools for UI5 application development.
 This increases the development experience and efficiency and also allows to use well-known tools.

 The content of the repository is structured in `packages` and `showcases`.
 The `packages` folder includes the tooling extensions implementations and the `showcases` includes the demo applications, libraries and modules.